 Number: 2:220 Board of Education Meeting Procedure Summary: For every Board meeting, an agenda shall be prepared containing the general subject matter of any item that will be the subject of final action at the meeting.
 Written minutes of all Board meetings shall be kept and open meeting minutes shall be posted on the District website within 7 days after the Board approves them.
 An audio recording of all closed meetings shall be made and individual Board members may listen to the recording when such access is germane to their responsibilities.
 A

-Number: 2:240 Board Policy Development Summary: The Board uses written policies to govern the District.
+Number: 2:240 Board Policy Development Summary: The Woodland Community Consolidated School Board of Education uses written policies to govern the District.
 The Board will consider proposed changes to existing policies, new policies, and elimination of policies.
 Policies are available for public inspection on the district's web site and at the District office.

 Number: 2:250 Access to District Public Records Summary: The District's Freedom of Information officer(s) shall approve written requests for inspection or copying, of District public records provided the requested material exists, the material is not exempt from inspection and copying and complying with the request would not be unduly burdensome."